Currents in the dilute $O(n=1)$ model: The square lattice dilute loop model on a strip

-Based on this, the relation between the groundstate elements:
+Eq.~\ref{eq:TdualT} defines the relation between the ground state elements:

-where $\alpha \in dLP_L$ and $r(\alpha) \in dLP_L^{\ast}$ are related by a $180$ degree rotation, e.g.: $r(\ket{...()(..})=\bra{..)()...}$.
+where $\psi_\alpha \in dLP_L$ and $\psi^\ast_{r(\alpha)} \in dLP_L^{\ast}$ are related by a $180$ degree rotation, e.g.: \\ $r(\ket{\bullet\bullet\bullet()(\bullet\bullet})=\bra{\bullet\bullet)()\bullet\bullet\bullet}$.

+With the ground state vector of both spaces, we can take scalar products of ground state elements:

-For further calculation, we need to define three quantities: the empty element, the partition sum of the half strip, and the partition sum of the full strip.
-The $ \psi_{EE}$ \emph{empty element} is the link pattern only with unoccupied sites.
-The \emph{partition sum of the half strip} is the sum of all groundstate elements:
+which is equal to the probability of the full strip configuration. \\ For further calculation, we need to define three quantities: the empty element, the partition sum of the half strip, and the partition sum of the full strip.
+The \emph{empty element} is the link pattern with only unoccupied sites.
+We denote by $ \psi_{EE}$ the weight of the empty element.
+The \emph{partition sum of the half strip} is the sum of all ground state elements:

 The \emph{partition sum of the full strip} is the normalization of the probabilities on the full strip.
-The partition sum of the full strip is computable by
+The partition sum of the full strip is

 where we sum up to $\alpha,\beta \in dLP_L$ link patterns with matching occupation.